se3ya/MoreBrutalLC-Plus/README.md

 > </p>
 >
 > <p align="center">
->   <i>Whether you're an intern or leader, MBLCP delivers the gameplay depth the Company demands.</i>
+>   <i>Whether you are an intern or leader, MBLCP delivers the gameplay depth the Company demands.</i>
 > </p>

 ---